Madison Square Garden Entertainment (MSGE) vs. Its Peers Head-To-Head Survey

-Madison Square Garden Entertainment (NYSE:MSGE – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its peers?
-We will compare Madison Square Garden Entertainment to similar companies based on the strength of its profitability, risk, institutional ownership, earnings, dividends, valuation and analyst recommendations.
+Madison Square Garden Entertainment (NYSE:MSGE – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it contrast to its competitors?
+We will compare Madison Square Garden Entertainment to similar companies based on the strength of its valuation, dividends, institutional ownership, profitability, earnings, analyst recommendations and risk.

-73.1% of Madison Square Garden Entertainment shares are held by institutional investors.
-Comparatively, 34.7% of shares of all “Amusement & recreation services” companies are held by institutional investors.
-24.6% of Madison Square Garden Entertainment shares are held by insiders.
-Comparatively, 25.2% of shares of all “Amusement & recreation services” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-Madison Square Garden Entertainment has a beta of 1.06, meaning that its share price is 6% more volatile than the S&P 500.
-Comparatively, Madison Square Garden Entertainment’s peers have a beta of -0.33, meaning that their average share price is 133% less volatile than the S&P 500.
+Madison Square Garden Entertainment has a beta of 1.06, suggesting that its share price is 6% more volatile than the S&P 500.
+Comparatively, Madison Square Garden Entertainment’s competitors have a beta of -0.33, suggesting that their average share price is 133% less volatile than the S&P 500.

 Profitability

-This table compares Madison Square Garden Entertainment and its peers’ net margins, return on equity and return on assets.
+This table compares Madison Square Garden Entertainment and its competitors’ net margins, return on equity and return on assets.

 |Net Margins